akabanov/sneaky_bird_apps_template/readme-graphic-design.md

 ## Post-processing

-Use Inkscape to convert generated icon to vector and export it in different sizes using [App Icon Generator plugin](https://github.com/akabanov/inkscape_app_icon_generator).
+Use Inkscape to convert generated icon to vector.

+[A good intro video](https://youtube.com/shorts/APBF05SvRck?si=O3HDWvKoklgc5lHR) on quick tracing a raster image (the magic of Ctrl-L shortcut).

+Export the icon in different sizes using
+[App Icon Generator plugin](https://github.com/akabanov/inkscape_app_icon_generator).

 For Web/PWA: